Home » Countries » Americas

 If you liked this post, please share it:

 The Atacama Desert in Chile, lying just to the west of the Andes, in the northern part of this amazingly long country, is the world’s driest desert.
 It has some stunningly beautiful landscapes.
-Here’s our guide to a visit to the Atacama Desert.
+Here’s our guide to an Atacama Desert itinerary which took three days.

 Getting To The Atacama Desert